 Penal colony sites around Hobart: Port Arthur, Saltwater River, Richmond.
 Afternoon: Tasman National Park (dramatic coastal scenery).

 Mt Field National Park (echidnas and wallabies, stunning richeas, ewartias, Tasmanian celmisias, subalpine flora), spectacular peaks, Russell Falls.
-Cross central Tasmania for overnight stay at Lake St Clair.
+Cross central Tasmania for overnight stay at Lake St Clair Lodge.

-Lake St Clair National Park (lakeside black peppermint forests) then through Cradle Mountain region to mining region around Queenstown before continuing to beautiful Macquarie Harbour for overnight stay in picturesque fishing village of Strahan.
+Lake St Clair National Park (lakeside black peppermint forests) then through Cradle Mountain region to mining region around Queenstown before continuing to beautiful Macquarie Harbour for overnight stay at Strahan Village in the picturesque fishing village of Strahan.

 Cruise around Macquarie Harbour and into Gordon River (UNESCO World Heritage site): shag, osprey, snakes, pencil pines.
 Afternoon: Cradle Valley, Cradle Mountain National Park.
-Stay in Cradle Mountain for two nights.
+Stay at Cradle Mountain Wilderness Village for two nights.

 Walks in vicinity of Lake Dove, Crater Lake and Cradle Mountain.
 Evening excursion for wombats, pademelons, Bennett’s wallabies, and possible quolls.
 Optional excursion for Tasmanian devils.

 Morning walks along the Cradle Valley boardwalk before travelling north to the coast.
-Overnight stay in delightful village of Stanley, with option to visit to seabird colony on The Nut to see shearwaters return to their burrows.
+Overnight stay at Stanley Seaview Inn in the delightful village of Stanley, with option to visit to seabird colony on The Nut to see shearwaters return to their burrows.
 Possible sightings of Little Blue or Fairy penguins.

 Free time in Stanley with optional chairlift to The Nut.
-Via Burnie (wild platypus in nearby creeks) to Launceston for two nights.
+Via Burnie (wild platypus in nearby creeks) to Launceston for two nights at Mantra Charles Hotel.

 Day at leisure in Launceston.